ygda-org/programming-guide/sections/section-5.md

 	get_tree().change_scene_to_file("res://scenes/world.tscn")
 ```

-> If you slow down the game, all timers will slowdown too!
+> If you slow down the game, all timers will slow down too!
 You will have to double your time if you are slowing the game by half.

 ---